open-policy-agent/gatekeeper/website/docs/debug.md

    * A trace of the evaluation
    * The input document being evaluated

-Writing out this information for every request would be very expensive, and it would be hard to find the relevant logs for a given request.
-Instead, Gatekeeper allows users to specify resources and requesting users for which information will be logged.
+Writing out all the information above for every request would be very expensive in terms of memory and load on the API server.
+It would also be hard to find the relevant logs for a given request.

+For tracing, Gatekeeper **requires** operators to specify resources and requesting users for which traces will be logged.
 They can do so by configuring the `Config` resource, which lives in the `gatekeeper-system` namespace.

 Below is an example of a config resource: